HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Simulation Experiments

 \subsection{Methods in Simulation}

-We first train nine grasping policies with different hand poses for the first grasping subtask as stated in Sec.~\ref{sec:diverse grasping policies}, achieving an average success rate of $94.67 \pm 2.60$\%, indicating relatively uniform performance when trained solely for grasping.
+We first train nine grasping policies with different hand poses for the first subtask as stated in Sec.~\ref{sec:diverse grasping policies}, achieving an average success rate of $94.67 \pm 2.60$\%, indicating relatively uniform grasping performance.
 We then initialize nine parallel second-subtask training runs for each task, starting from the successful terminal states generated by each of the grasping policies.
 These are our candidate grasps.
-Next, we utilize curriculum-based grasp selection as stated in Sec.~\ref{sec: second task policies}.
-The results reported in Table~\ref{tab:task_method_results_transposed} are the performance of ``the winner policy'' of each task evaluated in the second-subtask environment, starting from the matching terminal grasp state.
-Success is defined as both maintaining a stable grasp on the first-subtask object until the end and achieving the goal of the second subtask.
+Next, we utilize curriculum-based grasp selection as in Sec.~\ref{sec: second task policies}.
+The results reported in Table~\ref{tab:task_method_results_transposed} are the performance of ``the winner policy'' evaluated in the second-subtask environments, starting from the matching terminal grasp state.
+Success is defined as maintaining a stable grasp on the first-subtask object and achieving the goal of the second subtask.

 We compare our approach, \method, with the following two ablations and one baseline: \begin{itemize} \item \textbf{w/o Curriculum:} Our method without the curriculum-based training.
 This directly trains the second-subtask policy once under $C_2$ using the same terminal grasp states as the selected ``winner policy" for each task. \item \textbf{w/o Finger Constraint:} Our method without learning finger-constrained grasping.
 All fingers are designated active in both subtasks, with no separation between the fingers responsible for holding the first object and those performing the second-subtask objective. \item \textbf{Phase-based Reward:} Training the whole task in a unified environment, using two phase-based rewards based on the current timestep of the environment. \end{itemize}